Unidata/tds/docs/src/public/userguide/pages/thredds/ThreddsConfigRef.md

 ~~~

 These elements name _catalog roots_ that are not referenced from your default catalog root ( `${tds.content.root.path}/thredds/catalog.xml`).
-On startup, the TDS reads the default catalog root and any root catalogs you list here, plus any catalogs that are referenced by them in a `catalogRef`.
+On start up, the TDS reads the default catalog root and any root catalogs you list here, plus any catalogs that are referenced by them in a `catalogRef`.
 Data roots and other needed information are found and cached.
 All the catalogs found in this way are called _static catalogs_, and all static catalogs must live within the `${tds.content.root.path}/thredds` directory tree.